dpharris/OlcbRefresh/README.md

      - *NodeID reporting* on request.
      - *EventID reporting* on request.
      - On the CAN-implementation, this maintains *alias assignment and maintenance*;
-   - SNIP
+   - SNIP - Simple Node Information Protocol
-     - Simple Node Information Protocol-- provides a brief description of the node for *UI Tools* to use.
+     - Provides a brief description of the node for *UI Tools* to use.
-   - PIP
+   - PIP - Protocol Identification Protocol
-     - Protocol Identification Protocol -- Defines which protocols the node uses, and it is reported as a bit-map.
+     - Defines which protocols the node uses, and it is reported as a bit-map.
-   - CDI
+   - CDI - Configuration Description Information
-     - *Reporting of the node's CDI/xml* on request.
+     - *Reports the node's CDI/xml* on request.
    - Memory Configuration
      - Reading and writing to the node's memory spaces, including Configuration, RAM and EEPROM spaces.
  - **Additional Protocols**<br>